 Wolves were reintroduced to Yellowstone in the winter of 1995-1996.
-Today, the park has 250 to 300 wolves, too many to track them all with radio collars.
+In 2018, the park had about 450 wolves, too many to track them all with radio collars.
 They are no longer classified as an endangered species, but are now "threatened," and, once a dispute between the Fish and Wildlife Service and the state of Wyoming is resolved, they may soon be "delisted" altogether.

 The fact that wolves have returned and done well has resulted in a boon for the park's aspen.